lethosor/dfhack/docs/Compile.rst

 In general, a single DFHack clone is suitable for development - most Git operations such as switching branches can be done on an existing clone.
-If you find yourself cloning DFHack frequently as part of your development process, or getting stuck on anything else Git-related, feel free to reach out to us for assistance.
+If you find yourself cloning DFHack frequently as part of your development process, or getting stuck on anything else Git-related, feel free to `reach out to us <support>` for assistance.

 .. admonition:: A note on submodules